Cover Image for Commercial Property Insurance: The Ultimate Guide

 There have been a record number of natural disasters in recent years.

-According to the National Oceanic and Atmospheric Administration, 2020 saw a record number of billion-dollar weather and climate disasters in the United States.
+According to the National Oceanic and Atmospheric Administration, 2023 saw a 28 billion-dollar-plus weather and climate disasters in the United States.

 Here is a visualization found on their website: